GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 - This same standard applies to macro `@brief`s: a brief that only restates where a bit lives (its register/field name) instead of what it does to hardware behavior fails the same test.
+- Interrupt-source and interrupt-status macro documentation must describe the request mechanism, not merely call the symbol an "interrupt enable" or restate the flag name.
+The documented contract must identify:
+  - the complete Boolean condition that asserts the peripheral interrupt request, including every gating enable/mode bit and every source flag;
+  - whether setting the enable while its source flag is already set requests service immediately;
+  - the hardware event that sets the source flag and the software action that clears it, so the reader can determine when the request deasserts and why an uncleared source re-enters the handler; and
+  - that the peripheral source enable controls request generation only, while NVIC enablement independently controls delivery to the processor.

+  Put source-specific behavior on the public mask alias itself so opening that symbol's generated page answers these questions without requiring the reader to infer semantics from the macro expansion or navigate to another symbol.

 ## 1.6 Peripheral `.md` Two-Part Documentation Model